Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 30,000 miles was for a long time the recommended interval for changing your spark plugs.
 Low quality spark plugs (made with less durable material like copper) should be replaced every 20,000 to 30,000 miles.
 You can do this yourself or get it done at a garage.
 If you want them to last slightly longer, it could be worth thinking about upgrading your plugs.
 Modern cars will come with longer lasting spark plugs as standard.

 If you have high-quality spark plugs, you could leave it as long as 80,000 to 100,000 miles before changing your spark plugs.
 Most manufacturers advise that you can travel at least 80,000 miles before a change is required for the newest vehicles.
-High-performance spark plugs might even last 100k miles.
+High-performance spark plugs might even last 100,000 miles.
 E3 spark plugs, for example, specifically advertise themselves as long lasting spark plugs capable of going for 100,000 miles.
 This might be true in theory, but most mechanics recommend changing them before this and driving conditions can affect performance as well.

-What spark plugs should I get?
+What spark plugs should I get for my car?

-With all this in mind, there are several factors to consider when choosing spark plugs and there are several spark plug types.Here is a general overview of a couple of the key things you might consider.
+With all this in mind, there are several factors to consider when choosing spark plugs and there are several spark plug types.
+Here is a general overview of a couple of the key things you might consider.

-The centre electrodes can also be made of different materials, as we have briefly mentioned before.
+The centre electrodes can also be made of different materials, as we mentioned before.
 They can be copper-nickel, platinum iridium, or silver.
 Each of these has their own unique advantages, but platinum and iridium spark plugs are relatively expensive.
 For the price, though, you do get good quality goods.
 Check the article above for more information!

 Spark plugs can also have different heat ranges, either cold, medium, or hot.
 To put it simply, hot spark plugs have a low heat dispersal and are useful in engines with a low compression ratio.
 Cold spark plugs have high heat dispersal and are used in engines that have a high compression ratio.
 Medium plugs are a balance of these two.
 It really depends on what car you have and what type of driving you’ll be doing.